raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

-**Tip:** Have a go.
-Your computer won’t break!

 **Tip:** Some of the best ideas come from playing.
 You will come across good ideas by accident.

 --- task ---
 Test your new code.
 Is it running as you imagined?

-Here are some useful debugging tips:
+**Debugging** is finding and fixing mistakes in your code which are called **bugs**.

 --- collapse ---
 ---